 - 9.2/10 readability, genuinely human-sounding output

-- Rock-solid consistency (Humbot drops to 45.5% against Originality.ai)
+- Rock-solid consistency (Humbot is weakest against Originality.ai)

 - Multiple humanization modes for different contexts